 This chapter describes the syntax and semantics of project files.
 Project files specify the options to be used when building a system.
 Project files can specify global settings for all tools, as well as tool-specific settings.
-See Section "Examples of Project Files" in GNAT User's Guide, for examples of use.
+See the chapter on project files in the GNAT Users guide for examples of use.